About GTmetrix, PageSpeed Insights and other website speed testers

 - CDN cache (Cloudflare, StackPath...).
 Please do it from your CDN's dashboard, not through your cache plugin or hosting dashboard.

-After flushing your cache, you should check your site with a page speed tester once or twice before running "definitive" tests, in order to let all the caches work properly and discard any false positives.
+After flushing your cache, you should check your site with a page speed tester multiple times in order to let all the caches work properly and rule out any false positives.

 - Mercedes Benz: https://developers.